 Q3: I love your daily posts, and have a request.
 Would you consider adding a Print button to your posts so we can easily print them out in a printer-friendly format?
 I would love that and I’m sure others would as well.
 Jenn

 Dear Jenn: Thanks for your practical question.
 I’ve included a Print option for many years, now.
 It’s small and located at the end of every post before the comments section.
-It looks like this.
-When you click on either print or pdf you will get an option to delete paragraphs or sections you may not want to print or save.
+It should show up as a big orange button that says PRINT.
+If you do not see that, check your browser to make sure it is up to date.
 I hope that helps!

 Q4: Last month, I lent my sister $500 to pay her rent since she said she was in a jam.
 She has yet to pay me back, but she eats out every day and gets weekly manicures.
 I’m seething.
 What can I say to get my money back?
 Christy